Bandameedathanda

 An Unexpected Opportunity

-The enthusiasm and commitment showed by the alumni, villagers, and most importantly the lone teacher Subhan sir gave us the confidence that our efforts will definitely not go waste.
+The enthusiasm and commitment shown by the alumni, villagers, and most importantly the lone teacher Subhan Sir gave us the confidence that our efforts will definitely not go waste.

 Picture of the school on our first visit.